Goda’s Slave – Chapter 27: Goda’s Snake

 The giant’s body stiffened, but there was no reaction in her voice when she said, “That’s none of your business.”

 The priestess turned back to her and laughed.
 “So typical of you to give me such strange answers.
-You’re so young and yet you brush aside my flirtations like an old man.
+You’re so young and yet you brush aside my stupid flirtations like an old man.
 How coy of you.
-You must be trying to seduce me.”
-She huffed with amusement when Goda’s glance fell towards the floor in response.
-“It’s working, you know.
+Is that your way of trying to seduce me?”
+She huffed with amusement when Goda’s glance fell towards the floor.
+“But it’s working, you know.
 I like you, too.”

-Kanna could feel Goda’s surprise, the conflict in her emotions when she looked back up helplessly.
+Kanna could feel Goda’s surprise—and conflict—when she looked back up helplessly.
 The giant felt naked; Kanna felt naked for her.
 The glance of the priestess undressed her in many ways.

-“I see you have all the layers of your robes on today,” Taga said, as if she were reading both Kanna’s and Goda’s thoughts.
+“I see you have all the layers of your robes on today,” Taga said, as if she were reading Kanna’s thoughts.
 “That’s unusual.
-You typically have on less.
 You tend to run a bit hot, don’t you?
-I’ve seen you bathing in the cold waters of the stream many times.
-Or is it the snakes you’re trying to be rid of, even if you don’t believe in them?
-I noticed once that you have a snake of your own, but that one doesn’t wash off, does it?”
+I’ve seen you bathing in the cold waters of the stream many times in the middle of winter, getting rid of those snakes that you don’t believe in without so much as a shudder.
+And back in the warmer days, I couldn’t help but notice that you have a snake of your own.
+But that one you were born with, weren’t you?”

 Goda’s blush deepened until her throat pounded with the rushing blood.
 “That’s also none of your business.”

 “There’s no shame in it.
-I already knew anyway, since your body shape is on the obvious side.
-It’s just so strange that a second kind of woman would be a gardener instead of a soldier or a porter or something more common for your type.
+I already knew anyway, since your body shape is on the obvious side and your voice has gotten raspier since I met you.
+It’s just so strange that you would be a gardener instead of a soldier, or a porter, or something more common for your type.
 Everything about you is strange.
 It’s why I’ve grown to like you.
-It’s why I find you so tempting.
 Indulging curiosity is my secret vice, but I didn’t spend years fighting to join the priesthood only for a handsome face to be my downfall, hm?”
-The priestess was grinning at her as if she were only playing, but she remained motionless on the bed and seemed to watch Goda’s reaction carefully.
+The priestess was grinning at her as if she were only playing, but she remained motionless on the bed and watched Goda’s reaction carefully.

 “And who, I wonder, put that notion in your head in the first place?” the priestess interrupted, raising her voice.
 “Or is that also none of my business?”

-Taga looked bewildered at first, but as soon as she recovered, she unrolled the cylinder with curiosity and her eyes seemed to scan its contents.
+Taga looked bewildered at first, but as soon as she recovered, she unrolled the cylinder with curiosity and her eyes scanned its contents.
 “It’s written in the Old Middlelander script.
 What is it?”
 Her voice had nearly returned to the softness of before in the midst of her confusion.

 “I have no talent for languages like the rest of you do,” the giant said, “so I could only decipher the first part with some difficulty.
 It’s a recipe.
-There are three other sections, and going by the illustrations, it looks like they’re detailed instructions on how to use the product of the first section—but I can’t tell what they say.
+There are three other sections, and going by the illustrations, it looks like they’re detailed instructions on how to use the product—but I can’t tell what they say.
 It’s gibberish.”

 “It showed up on my bed after I came back from some business at the temple a few weeks ago.”